Grand Prize Winning Author

 Nautilus Book Awards is held in particular high-regard for recognizing and promoting outstanding print books in several dozen genres that nurture positive change to co-create a Better World.

-Nautilus is one of the few major Book Award programs that welcomes entries from the full range of the publishing spectrum: Author Self-Published, Self-Published-Hybrid, from Small Press (2 to 10 books annual & from multiple authors), and from Large Publishers.
-All the books selected as Winners are potent seeds for the growth, coherence, and healing of our world.
+Nautilus is one of the significant Book Award programs that welcomes entries from the full range of the print-publishing spectrum: Author Self-Published, Small Press (2 to 10 books annual & from multiple authors), Small Press-Hybrid, and from Large Publishers.
+All the books selected as Winners are potent seeds for the growth, coherence, and healing of our culture and world.

-The Nautilus Mission is to make more visible a wide subject-range of Better Books for a Better World.
+The Nautilus Mission is to recognize and celebrate a wide subject-range of Better Books for a Better World.

 Thank you for supporting and sharing on social media about Nautilus!

-For the upcoming 2018 Season: Entry packages postmarked from Sept.
+For the upcoming 2019 Season: Entry packages postmarked from Sept.
 21 through Oct.
-31, 2018 will benefit from Early Entry Fees.
-Entries postmarked Nov.
-1- Dec.
-31 will have Regular Entry Fees.
-And Entries postmarked from Jan.
-1- Feb.
-8, 2019 will have Final Entry Fees.
-See our Guidelines for Entering webpage for details.
+31, 2019 will benefit from Early Bird Entry Fees.

 Entries postmarked Nov.
 1 through Dec.
 31, 2019 will have Regular Entry Fees.